MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 ms.prod: "dynamics-nav-2018"
 ---
 # External Tables
 This article describes how to integrate and synchronize data in an external SQL Server or Azure SQL Database table with a [!INCLUDE[navnow](includes/navnow_md.md)] database.
-You do this by creating a companion table in [!INCLUDE[navnow](includes/navnow_md.md)] that represents the external table, and then establishing a connection between the two tables at runtime.
+To do this, you create a companion table in [!INCLUDE[navnow](includes/navnow_md.md)] that represents the external table.
+Then, you add application code that establishes connection between the two tables at runtime.

 Creating or modifying records in the [!INCLUDE[navnow](includes/navnow_md.md)] table will be reflected in the external table, and vice versa.
 Because the connection is controlled at runtime, this provides a more dynamic table relationship than creating table definitions from SQL Server objects using linked objects.

 > [!NOTE]
-> The concepts discussed in the article provide the basis for the integration of [!INCLUDE[navnow](includes/navnow_md.md)] with external products like [!INCLUDE[crm](includes/crm_md.md)], Microsoft Graph, and Exchange.
+> The concepts discussed in the article provide the basis for integrating [!INCLUDE[navnow](includes/navnow_md.md)] with external products like [!INCLUDE[crm](includes/crm_md.md)], Microsoft Graph, and Exchange.
+Microsoft Graph and Exchange integration done internally for you.
+For [!INCLUDE[crm](includes/crm_md.md)], there are other tools and functionality available that make the integration easier than manually implementing the concepts discussed in this article.
+For more information, see [Integrating Dynamics 365 for Sales in Dynamics NAV](Integrating-Dynamics-CRM-in-Dynamics-NAV.md).

 <!--
 You can create tables in [!INCLUDE[navnow](includes/navnow_md.md)] that represent tables in external products, such as [!INCLUDE[crm](includes/crm_md.md)] and SQL Server.
 This is a more dynamic table relationship than creating table definitions from SQL Server objects using linked objects, because the connection to the external table can be changed at runtime.
 In [!INCLUDE[navnowlong](includes/navnowlong_md.md)] you can define two types of external tables: [!INCLUDE[crm](includes/crm_md.md)] tables and **SQL Server** tables.
 You create an external table by specifying the type of in the TableType property.